What matters most to Auckland voters this election

 Lou-Ann Ballantyne, Auckland Council's Governance and Engagement GM - on what it takes to be a good councillor

 Many significant projects, such as the City Rail Link, are due for completion in the next council term.
-As an elected member, your leadership and strategic decision-making could help guide Auckland through exciting changes as it continues to grow as a global city.
+The leadership and strategic decision-making of leaders will help guide Auckland through exciting changes as it continues to grow as a global city.

 Lou-Ann Ballantyne, Auckland Council’s Governance and Engagement GM, says a good elected member has vision, and a passion for their community.